 Further to McGill's Graduate and Postdoctoral Studies (GPS), ECP has a unit-based policy that requires all registered graduate students pursuing a Thesis or Research Program (MA thesis, MA Non-Thesis Project Concentration and PhD programs) to complete mandatory progress reporting for each academic year.

-In compliance with this policy, all students must meet with their supervisor(s) at the beginning of each academic year in face-to-face meetings to complete a GPS Graduate Student Research Progress Tracking Form.
+In compliance with this policy, all students must meet with their supervisor(s) at the beginning of each academic year in face-to-face meetings to complete a GPS Graduate Student Research Progress Tracking Form which can be found on the Graduate and Postdoctoral Studies website.
 Once completed, all forms must include the signature of the student and supervisor(s).
 In the case of PhD students only, their forms must also include an additional signature of a Supervisory Committee Member who was included in the face-to-face meeting to review the student progress.
 When completing forms prior to the establishment of a Doctoral Supervisory Committee, a program representative from ECP may also sit in of these meeting to review progress.

 - for students in MA/MEd Non-Thesis Project Concentrations or those admitted to thesis programs in Fall 2016 or earlier are required to submit via email to to the student’s program email account by the deadline (see program emails below);